H. R. McMaster: Books

 At War with Ourselves – My Tour of Duty in the Trump White House in late August 2024.
 He was interviewed by Anderson Cooper at length especially about the history of Trump's decision to settle a deal with the Taliban and exclude the government of the Islamic Republic of Afghanistan from the negotiations.

 HarperCollins published McMaster's second NYT bestselling book, Battlegrounds: The Fight to Defend the Free World in September 2020.
 The book is structured in seven parts, each concerning an area of interest for foreign policy, with autobiographical details strewn throughout.
 The areas are Russia, China, South Asia, the Middle East, Iran and North Korea.
 The final part is about "Arenas", which concludes his vision of foreign policy for the United States.

 Positive reviews of the book included one by Cliff May, founder and president of Foundation for Defense of Democracies (FDD), who said of the book "... with H. R.'s thoughtful, substantive, and intellectual approach.
 Battlegrounds lives up to this expectation, and then some.
 As a historian, as well as a soldier and strategist, General McMaster explores the development of the complex challenges facing America in the 21st Century."
 Another positive review was that of Steve Cohen, an attorney at Pollock Cohen LLP in New York and a former member of the U.S. Naval Institute Board of Directors, who said it was "... a sober, thoughtful, intelligent volume that deserves shelf space for anyone serious about U.S. foreign policy in the first part of the 21st century."

 McMaster is the author of Dereliction of Duty: Lyndon Johnson, Robert McNamara, the Joint Chiefs of Staff and the Lies that Led to Vietnam and has co-authored several other books on foreign policy.
-In 2024, he published At War with Ourselves: My Tour of Duty in the Trump White House about his time as Trump's National Security Advisor, portraying Trump as "unfit for office" and a vain and insecure leader who was susceptible to flattery and to be taken advantage of by foreign leaders such as China's Xi Jinping, Russia's Vladimir Putin, and Turkey's Recep Tayyip Erdoğan.
+In 2024, he published At War with Ourselves: My Tour of Duty in the Trump White House about his time as Trump's National Security Advisor, portraying Trump as unfit for office and a vain and insecure leader who was susceptible to flattery and to being taken advantage of by foreign leaders such as China's Xi Jinping, Russia's Vladimir Putin, and Turkey's Recep Tayyip Erdoğan.

 Podcast

 McMaster hosts the video and podcast series Today's Battlegrounds where he brings together international perspectives on crucial challenges to security and prosperity.
+And he is featured on GoodFellows Podcast which hosts conversations on economics, history, & geopolitics, it is a videocast from the Hoover Institution with senior fellows John Cochrane, Niall Ferguson, along with H.R.
+McMaster.

+Speaking events

+McMaster has been a speaker at different speaking events across the country.
+McMaster was a speaker for the 2026 Craig W. Barton Speaker Series.
+The event was hosted at the Miller Concert Hall which is located on the Wichita State University main campus.